Metasploit Tutorial Introduction

 For encryption, there are 4 encryption algorithm options available in msfvenom.

 We’ll choose rc4 with the option “–encrypt” and then supply the encryption key using “–encrypt-key” option.
 Using this method, our payload will be encrypted using rc4 encryption, and will be decrypted when run on the victim machine.
-This encryption will help it evade the statis analysis of anti-virus solutions.
+This encryption will help it evade the static analysis of anti-virus solutions.

 In this way, you can generate payloads for variety of operating systems with multiple options.